-(149) Points (a), (b) and (c) of Article 10a(1) SRMR.
+154 Points (a), (b) and (c) of Article 141a(1) CRD.

-(151) In the event of failure to meet the CBR in addition to internal MREL/TLAC expressed in TREA, M-MDA powers are applicable to the non-resolution entity.
+155 In the event of failure to meet the CBR in addition to internal MREL/TLAC expressed in TREA, M-MDA powers are applicable to the non-resolution entity.

-(152) Article 12j(1)(b) SRMR.
+156 Article 12j(1)(b) SRMR.

-(153) Second subparagraph of Article 10a(1) SRMR.
+157 Second subparagraph of Article 10a(1) SRMR.

-^{(&}lt;sup>154) It also includes entities to be wound up under normal insolvency proceedings or other equivalent national procedures, even though the use of the M-MDA is very unlikely in such cases.
+158 It also includes entities to be wound up under normal insolvency proceedings or other equivalent national procedures, even though the use of the M-MDA is very unlikely in such cases.

-- Transitional requirement until 31 December 2021 - Fully-loaded requirement starting from 1 January 2022 - For Top Tier and Other Pillar 1 Banks: - External MREL requirement; and - MREL subordination requirement. - For non-Pillar 1 Banks: - External MREL requirement; and - Where applicable, MREL subordination requirement(155). - 138 For non-resolution entities, the M-MDA regime applies to the following requirements: - For material subsidiaries of non-EU G-SIIs: - Internal TLAC requirement: - Transitional requirement until 31 December 2021 - Fully-loaded requirement starting from 1 January 2022 - Internal MREL requirement, if applicable. - For all other subsidiaries that are not themselves resolution entities: - Internal MREL requirement, if applicable.
+- For Top Tier and Other Pillar 1 banks:

+- External MREL requirement; and

+- MREL subordination requirement.

+- For non-Pillar 1 banks:

+- External MREL requirement; and

+- Where applicable, MREL subordination requirement159.

+- 138 For non-resolution entities, the M-MDA regime applies to the following requirements:

+- For material subsidiaries of non-EU G-SIIs:

+- Internal TLAC requirement:

+- ▶ Transitional requirement until 31 December 2021

+- ▶ Fully-loaded requirement as from 1 January 2022

+Internal MREL requirement, if applicable.

+- For all other subsidiaries that are not themselves resolution entities: - Internal MREL requirement, if applicable.